epfl-ada/ada-2022-project-adamantiumforgers/README.md

 <img src="./pictures/fb_us_pol.png" alt="fb_us_pol" width="700"/>

-*One year after the bitterly divisive election of Donald Trump as U.S. president, American Facebook users on the political right shared virtually no interests with those on the political left.
+*Complete disconnexion of political landscape.
 Pablo Ortellado and Marcio Moretto Ribeiro, CC BY*

-However, this trend towards a more polarized society goes back even further.
 According to a [study][1] lead by Jesse M. Shapiro, Brown University, this polarization began in the late 1990s and early 2000s and has been only increasing since, promoted by the detrimental properties of the US voting system that incentivize people to become radical.

-Does the same effect can be measure on YouTube communities?
-The goal of this data story would be to analyze the profiles of political communities on YouTube.
-How are they connected ?
-Who are their members ?
+Can the same effect be measured on YouTube communities ?
+In this data story, we will analyze the profiles of political communities on YouTube.

 ## Research Questions
 In this project, we will try to answer the following questions, as many as possible by order of priority, in accordance to the time available before the milestone 3:
 1. Can we identify communities inside the main US News&Politics channels ?
 Is there a clear left-right polarization and isolated communities on each side?
 2. Can we identify natural communities in the whole dataset, independently of the political orientation?
 3. What is the distribution of users polarization?
 Is it Gaussian?
 How many very extreme users do we see?
-For this purpose, we could assign a p-score (polarization or political score) to users : -1 for left, -0.5 for lean left, 0 for center, 0.5 for lean right, 1 for right.
+For this purpose, we will assign a p-score (polarization or political score) to users.
 4. Based on the communities identified, can we describe political orientation of audience of non-News&Politics channels ?
 Study a few particular «neutral» channels (ex : NASA, KhanAcademy, Gaming channels, Comedy Channels ...) or marginal channels (Flat Earth Society) and analyze their audience and their links with news channels.
-What percentage of their audience do they share with each political orientation?
 5. How are main political events treated by channels in different communities ?
 Study various vents by filtering by tags, descriptions or video titles that contains key words, for example "US Election", "Impeachment", "Hunter Biden", "Capitol".